istio/istio.io/_docs/tasks/security/secure-access-control.md

 ---
-title: Setting up Secure Access Control
+title: Secure Access Control
-description: This task shows how to securely control access to a service using service accounts.
+description: Shows how to securely control access to a service using service accounts.

 weight: 30